castle-engine/castle-engine/examples/physics/physics_3d_demo/README.md

 TODO:
 - Use glTF for both level models.
 - Use lights designed in CGE editor, not in X3D.
 Do not use `CastGlobalLights`.
-- Load both castle-transform through TSerializedComponent, to make them fast.
+- Load both castle-transform through TCastleComponenFactory, to make them fast.

 Using [Castle Game Engine](https://castle-engine.io/).